-The engine exhaust from this product contains chemicals known to cause cancer, birth defects or other reproductive harm.
+The engine exhaust from this product contains chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.

 A card containing important ATV safety information should be attached to the owner's manual on the next page.
 If you cannot locate this card, or if it has been removed, please call 1-800-342-3764 for assistance.